The Skinny on Our Skin

 A discussion about skin and the role of hormones is not complete without a mention of hot flashes.
 Hot flashes and their accompanying sensations of sweating are acknowledged by many women and their clinicians as some of the most common symptoms of menopause.
 This is certainly the case with Caucasian women, although worldwide and within different cultures there is considerable variation in the prevalence of these symptoms.

-Hot flashes may occur at any time of the day and night, and they are triggered by a variety of actions as mundane as sleeping, working, relaxing, drinking tea, coffee or alcohol and eating spicy food.
+Hot flashes may occur at any time of the day and night, and they are triggered by a variety of actions as mundane as sleeping, working, relaxing, eating spicy food, and drinking tea, coffee, or alcohol,.
 The symptoms accompanying a trigger are also varied, but the most common may include a feeling of increasing pressure in the head.
 During the night, a decrease of rapid eye movement (REM) sleep and waking often precede a hot flash.
-For most women, hot flashes arise as a sudden feeling of heat in the face, neck or chest, and they are often associated with patchy flushing of the skin and profuse perspiration.
+For most women, hot flashes arise as a sudden feeling of heat in the face, neck, or chest, and they are often associated with patchy flushing of the skin and profuse perspiration.
 The initial focal point may be very specific, such as an ear lobe, the forehead or the area between the breasts, but a subsequent spread of the heat sensation may continue upwards and downwards throughout the body.
 Heart palpitations also frequently accompany a hot flash.
 When these episodes occur at night, a “domino effect” then often leads to insomnia, irritability and general lethargy.

 The frequency of hot flashes varies among individuals, ranging from a few per month to several per hour; up to fifty per day have been reported.
 Similarly, the duration of a hot flash may range from a few seconds up to one hour, although the average duration is usually around three minutes.
 In most women, hot flashes and their associated symptoms may persist for over a year, and approximately 25% of women who experience hot flashes report that they persist for more than five years.